akkidg/sowhatarlib/README.md

 You can clone this repository and run it on device to see Sample demo app with predefined marker images.
 Scan One of marker images to see basic AR experience.
-We're not providing any rendering mechanism with this demo, you have to integrate it on your on choice like Opengl etc.
+We're not providing any rendering mechanism with this demo, you have to integrate it on your own choice like Opengl etc.

 **To integrate it in your project follow these steps**

-Download bundle of jars from here
+Download bundle of jars from above packages

 Put those in your app - libs folder then Rebuild your project